jychen7/jumpbox/README.md

 ---

 ## Requirements
-The Ansible controller should be running the latest version from https://github.com/ansible/ansible and the target must be an Ubuntu 14.04 LTS host.
-If there is any interest, I'll modify this to work with Centos 7 as well.
+The Ansible controller should be running the latest version from https://github.com/ansible/ansible and the target must be an Ubuntu 14.04 LTS or Centos 7 host.
+RedHat Enterprise Linux 7 will be tested in the coming weeks.

 You should also have one existing user who is able to ssh to the host using a key to authenticate, and be able to sudo to root.
 This role will disable login for root over SSH and also disable password logins unless you make some changes.